OSGeo/gdal/doc/source/programs/gdal_footprint.rst

 .. option:: -b <band>

-    Band(s) of interested.
+    Band(s) of interest.
 Between 1 and the number of bands of the raster.
     May be specified multiple times.
 If not specified, all bands are taken into account.
 The way multiple bands are combined is controlled by :option:`-combine_bands`